amineameur/backend-go/README.md

+###RUN  go build to compile the code
+###RUN ./backend-go to run the compiled file and start the server

 # Objective #

 The objective of this test is to create an API in GO language to manage parking lot of a rental agency.